phantomic12/docker-ubuntu-novnc/README.md

 Default Desktop User
 --------------------

 The default user is `root`.
-You may change the user and password respectively by `USER` and `PASSWORD` environment variable, for example,
+You may change the user and password respectively by `USERNAME`, `USERID` and `PASSWORD` environment variables, for example,

 ```
-docker run -p 6080:80 -e USER=name -e PASSWORD=password fredblgr/ubuntu-novnc:20.04
+docker run -p 6080:80 -e USERNAME=`id -n -u` -e USERID=`id -u` -e PASSWORD=password fredblgr/ubuntu-novnc:20.04
 ```

+This way, you will have the same name and uid in the container as on the host machine, which is very convenient when you mount a directory in the container using ```--volume```.

 Deploy to a subdirectory (relative url root)
 --------------------------------------------